 Jorge Reina Schement

-Vice President of Institutional Diversity and Inclusion Rutgers University
+Vice Chancellor of the Office of Diversity and Inclusion, Rutgers University

-Jorge is Vice President of the Office of Institutional Diversity and Inclusion at Rutgers University.
+Jorge is Vice Chancellor of the Office of Diversity and Inclusion in the New Brunswick Chancellor's Office.
 He is also a Distinguished Professor of Communication Policy, and of Latino Studies, and chair of the Executive Committee for Rutgers’ 250th Anniversary Commemoration.
 Schement is author of over 250 books, papers, and articles.
 Previously, Schement served as Dean of the School of Communication and Information at Rutgers after teaching as a distinguished professor at Penn State University, where he cofounded the Institute for Information Policy.
 He joined the faculty at Penn State after serving as a communication professor at Rutgers, UCLA, the University of Southern California, and the University of Texas-Austin.
 Schement holds a Ph.D from Stanford University in Communication, an M.S. in marketing from the University of Illinois, and a B.A. from Southern Methodist University.

 A Latino from South Texas, his research focuses on the social and policy implications of the production and consumption of information, especially as they relate to ethnic minorities.
 He conducted the first study of the impact of minority ownership in broadcasting, and conducted the original research that led to recognition of the Digital Divide.
 He introduced the idea of Universal Service as an evolving concept, a view adopted in the Telecommunications Act of 1996.
 His studies of minority ownership contributed to the Supreme Court’s decision in Metro Broadcasting, Inc. v.
 F.C.C. et al.